-Treehouses are becoming more common as primary residences or weekend getaways, especially for those who want to disconnect from technology.
-Much like regular homes, treehouses run the gamut from modest structures made from upcycled materials to luxurious versions designed by professional architects.
+Treehouses are becoming more common as an off-grid primary residence or vacation home.
+These types of houses have architectural styles ranging from modest structures made from upcycled materials to luxurious versions designed by architects.

-Security and privacy are among the bonuses, however, different locations will have different building codes governing whether treehouses are allowed.
+- Different locations have different building codes governing whether treehouses are allowed.

 This Treehouse Means Business

-A far cry from the childhood retreat you might have enjoyed, this treehouse is all about being a sustainable model for a company retreat.
-Designed by baumraum architects for Sappi, the Flemish Forest and Nature Agency, the commune of Hechtel-Eksel and Proximity, the project was initiated to inspire companies to bridge the gap between economy and ecology.
+This treehouse is all about being a sustainable model for a company retreat. baumraum architects designed it for for Sappi, the Flemish Forest and Nature Agency, the commune of Hechtel-Eksel and Proximity.
+The aim was to inspire companies to bridge the gap between economy and ecology.